 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.Go back to Bangkok main page »

-Covered with a corrugated tin roof, the walls plastered with newspapers articles, prizes awarded to children, and pictures of the King, the woman behind this restaurant stands behind two gas burners with her hair unbelievably coiffed considering the heat.
-Make up applied like an opera star, she stirs and fries beneath the smoke hood, sending out incredible versions of central Thai classics....
+If you're in the Rangnam area the basic yet fantastic Baan Pa Jazz restaurant should be at the very top of your must-try list.
+Covered with a corrugated tin roof, the walls plastered with newspapers articles, prizes awarded to children, and pictures of the King, the woman behind this restaurant -- Pa Jazz herself -- stands behind two gas burners with her hair unbelievably coiffed considering...
 Read our full review of Baan Paa Jazz.

 Food, glorious food!
 Bangkok’s Rangnam neighbourhood is tucked between Phaholyothin and Ratchaprarop roads, close to the Victory Monument traffic circle.
 It’s a neighbourhood that holds several hospitals, colleges and a lot of businesses, which mean only one thing to us: good food, cheap.
 It’s a happy coincidence that college students also like bars because a few fun places have sprung up...
 Read our full review of Street food: Soi Rangnam.